qdraw/starsky/starsky/starskyimportercli/readme.md

 --path or -p == parameter: (string) ; full path
-                can be an folder or file, use '-p' for current directory --move or -m == delete file after importing (default false / copy file) --all or -a == import all files including files older than 2 years (default: false / ignore old files) --recursive or -r == Import Directory recursive (default: false / only the selected folder) --structure == overwrite appsettings with filedirectory structure based on exif and filename create datetime --index or -i == parameter: (bool) ; indexing, false is always copy, true is check if exist in db, default true
+                can be an folder or file, use '-p' for current directory --move or -m == delete file after importing (default false / copy file) --recursive or -r == Import Directory recursive (default: false / only the selected folder) --structure == overwrite appsettings with filedirectory structure based on exif and filename create datetime --index or -i == parameter: (bool) ; indexing, false is always copy, true is check if exist in db, default true